akikoplays/akiko-amiga-toolkit/akikos-notes/readme.txt

 imagemagick command to convert a png to 8bit 256 colors raw rgb is: convert $1 -depth 8 -colors 255 $2 # note that color 0 is reserved for background color, i don't know if this is in use at all but that's how imagemagick png works. this can also be forced otherwise, but i don't really need to tweak that.

+- notes on memory management -

+while writing various routines (in C) i at first for cross platform compatibility and inertia reasons was using stdlib's malloc, memcpy, memset, free functions. this worked fine for some time, but then things started happening that were very weird, for example i was able to load one rgb image, but as soon as i loaded the second image the chunky data was messed up, colors seemed randomly broken. i don't want to go too much in detail here, honestly i also forgot the exact code snippets that were in play back then. the important thing is - i rewrote all mem handling subroutines to use amiga exec's functions such as:

+* AllocVec and FreeVec
+* CopyMem, CopyMemQuick

+even for struct allocation i switched to AllocVec, e.g.
+	ChunkyImage *img = (ChunkyImage *)AllocVec(sizeof(ChunkyImage), MEMF_CLEAR);
+	// and later
+	FreeVec(img);

 - how i started with 3d line vectors, again -